matthewdfuller/matthewdfuller/README.md

 Welcome to my GitHub page!
 I am the founder of [CloudSploit](https://cloudsploit.com) ([GitHub](https://github.com/aquasecurity/cloudsploit)), a cloud security company that was [acquired by Aqua Security](https://cloud7.news/security/aqua-security-expands-its-cspm-with-the-acquisition-of-cloudsploit) in 2019.

+I currently work as an Engineering Manager for Aqua Security, leading the development of our Cloud Security product.

 You can contact me on:
 - [Twitter](https://twitter.com/matthewdfuller)
 - [LinkedIn](https://linkedin.com/in/mattdfuller/)